Ryan Kavanaugh

 However, when the character begins taking the drug, his life improves.
 He begins to make more money and become more socially adept.
 Moreover, he is better able to take care of himself on a physical level.
 Again, Burger shot these later scenes accordingly.
 He ensured the light and colors were glowing in these scenes.
 He also chose lenses and camera movements for these scenes that differed from those used earlier in the film.
 As Burger described it, when the character first begins taking the drug, his life begins to run much more “smoothly” than before.
 The camera reflects this with “gliding” movements.
 Burger also chose to shoot these scenes with a wide-angle lense to reflect the visual and emotional experience a person would have when using this substance.

-Again, this is one of the main reasons why Limitless stands out.
+Again, this is one of the main reasons why Limitless is a high-grade stand out.
 When speaking about the visual style, Burger specifically said he wanted to avoid simply using CGI effects to make the world look different through the eyes of a character on this drug.
 A lesser director would not have taken the time to come up with a truly unique visual style to represent the nature of the character’s experience.

 Strong Performances